 Will course units transfer back to my home UC campus?

 The internship course offered by UCDC during summer is sponsored by UCLA Summer Sessions.
 At the end of the term, students will be able to order transcripts online through URSA.
 Information available here.

 What are the requirements of the internship course?

 Students enrolled in the internship course M195DC can earn 4 or 8 units of P/NP credit (please check with your home campus to see if you are eligible to earn credit for this course).
 Students will be required to sign an internship contract listing their employer information, tasks and responsibilities as well as agree to abide by all course requirements.
 Course information.

 How do I drop my classes?

-You may drop your internship course through MyUCLA anytime until July 3, 2020 for a full refund of unit fees.
+You may drop your internship course through MyUCLA anytime until July 2, 2021 for a full refund of unit fees.
 UC students will be charged a $150 processing fee if all courses are dropped regardless of whether the classes have begun; this processing fee will not be charged if enrolled in at least one class.
-For non-UC students, $200 of the $350 registration fee is refundable until July 3, 2020 if all courses are dropped.
+For non-UC students, the entirety of the $350 registration fee is non-refundable, if all courses are dropped.
 For more information, go to UCLA Summer Sessions refund policy.

 Fees, Course Enrollments, and Financial Aid

 I am a recipient of Cal-Vet benefits.
 How do I enroll?

 What happens if my financial aid disbursement is delayed?